rshs-robotics-club/ev3dev-cpp-template-wrapper/README.md

 documentation written in the future perhaps

 ## how to set up docker for ev3dev compiling
-1. download and install docker desktop
+1. download and install docker desktop (https://www.docker.com/products/docker-desktop)
-2. make sure Git Bash is installed (Git Bash can be downloaded on the official Git website)
+2. make sure Git Bash is installed (https://git-scm.com/downloads)
 3. `"C:\Program Files\Docker\Docker\DockerCli.exe" -SwitchDaemon`
 4. Wait for the Docker daemon to start (there should be a docker icon in the system tray)
 5. Follow this guide (only in the "Download the ev3dev cross-compiler image" section): https://www.ev3dev.org/docs/tutorials/using-docker-to-cross-compile/